KardinalAI/gorabbit/README.md

-# Go Rabbit
+# Gorabbit

-Go Rabbit is a go module that offers an easy RabbitMQ client to be used in our microservices.
+Gorabbit is a wrapper that provides high level and robust RabbitMQ operations through a client or a manager.

-This module depends on the official [Go RabbitMQ library](https://github.com/rabbitmq/amqp091-go)
+This wrapper depends on the official [Go RabbitMQ plugin](https://github.com/rabbitmq/amqp091-go).

 ## Installation

-To add this module to your project, simple run the following command:
+### Go module

 ```bash
 go get gitlab.kardinal.ai/coretech/gorabbit/v3
 ```

+### Possible issues
 If you get an error regarding the host not found, run the following command:

 ```bash
 git config --global --add url.git@gitlab.kardinal.ai:.insteadOf https://gitlab.kardinal.ai/
 ```

-Then if you are having trouble updating the package to the latest version, run the following commands:
+If you are having trouble updating the package to the latest version, run the following commands:

 ```bash
 go env -w GONOPROXY="gitlab.kardinal.ai/*"